dhianapereira/gestor-de-consultas/README.md

 # Health Unit
-Web application for health unit, in order to better manage patient records.
+Web application of a fictitious health unit for better management of the patient's medical record.

 # Note
 This is just an activity of the Web Programming discipline.